Group Therapy In Austin, TX

 A Place To Sound Off

-Saying your thoughts and problems aloud gives other group members the chance to offer a fresh perspective on your situation.
+Saying your thoughts and problems aloud gives other group therapy members the chance to offer a fresh perspective on your situation.
 Your peers may be able to see places for healing or improvement that you are unable to see currently.
 Opening your experience to the viewpoint of others can be a step towards life-affirming feedback.

 Ongoing Motivation